Internet Searches and Your Church’s Website

 Laying the Foundation for Understanding SEO

 So, what is SEO?
 Maybe you’ve heard the term before or maybe not.
 For those of you who don’t have a clue, this SEO Primer is especially for you.
 SEO is a big topic of discussion in the internet world, and the discussion is constantly evolving.
-In discussing SEO, there’s a lot to say about methods or tactics (I’ll explain that in Part 2).
+In discussing SEO, there’s a lot to say about methods or tactics.
 Meanwhile, it’s important to lay a foundation on which to build your eventual understanding of SEO.
 I want you to see and grasp a bigger picture here than just a discussion of SEO methods.
 The first step is to see and grasp some basics.

 What are Internet Search Engines?

 To properly understand SEO, it’s necessary to define and understand something of internet search engines.
 Most of us use popular internet search engines every day – sites such as Google™, Bing®, Yahoo®, and Lycos®.
 If asked, though, how would you define a search engine?
 A search engine is a software program dedicated to helping people locate specific information stored in websites on the internet.
 Simple enough, right?
 But, how do they do that?